drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/need_of_method.png){: loading=lazy }
 #### Apply an Algorithm

-While the representation of structures as well as a measure of similarity is required by all molecular similarity computer-based methods, algorithms are needed to carry out the desired task.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/apply-an-algorithm-9fb35e4a'><i class='fa fa-play' aria-hidden='true'></i></button>While the representation of structures as well as a measure of similarity is required by all molecular similarity computer-based methods, algorithms are needed to carry out the desired task.
 For example, one might wish to select a set of diverse compounds from a library.
 The algorithm will be directed to maximize the distances between the molecules selected.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer